FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 6. Regulatory Status (Regional Overview)

-Gamma-decalactone is generally recognized as safe (GRAS) for use in flavors by FEMA in the United States.
+Gamma-decalactone is generally recognized as safe (GRAS) for use in flavors by the FEMA in the United States.
 In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned an FL number.
-The United Kingdom follows similar regulations post-Brexit.
-In Asia, including Japan and China, gamma-decalactone is permitted for use in food and fragrance applications, although specific regulations may vary.
-In Latin America, countries like Brazil and those in MERCOSUR also allow its use, aligning with international standards.
+The regulatory status in the United Kingdom remains aligned with the EU post-Brexit.
+In Asia, including Japan and China, gamma-decalactone is permitted for use in food and fragrance applications, though specific regulations may vary.
+In Latin America, countries like Brazil and those in MERCOSUR also recognize its use, subject to local regulations.

 Citation hooks: FEMA; EFSA; national authority publications